How to Identify Garden Insects and Leaf-Eating Pests

 Cutworms are good-sized moth caterpillars that hide in the soil during the day and come out to feed at night.
 They get their common name from the way that some species specialize in eating the stems of plants just above the soil line, causing healthy plants to topple over.

+Identifying cutworms by species is very tricky, as most species look a lot alike.
 A cutworm infestation can seem like a slug problem, except cutworms typically eat the edge of the leaves, not the middle, and they do not leave a slime trail.
-They can be very hard to catch in the act, since they only feed during the night, and are well-camouflaged as they hide by day among the dirt and debris in a garden bed.
+They can be very hard to catch in the act since they only feed at night and are well-camouflaged as they hide by day among the dirt and debris in a garden bed.

 The best way to control cutworms, as with many garden pests, is with diatomaceous earth.
 This is an all-organic, non-chemical substance made from the fossilized remains of tiny creatures called diatoms; the jagged silicon shells damage the outer "skin" of crawling insects, killing them.